 Zone 2 training means riding at or just below the first lactate or ventilatory threshold (LT1/VT1) — a conversational pace that on most seven-zone power models lands at roughly 56-75% of FTP.
 Your body maximises fat oxidation and builds mitochondrial density without accumulating fatigue.
 Research from Professor Seiler shows elite endurance athletes spend roughly 80% of their sessions at this low intensity.
 It's the foundation of the polarised model that elite endurance athletes across every discipline converge on.

-The bit that catches most amateurs out: pros spend about 80% of their time riding at a pace so slow that recreational riders could keep up.
-Maybe some would even ride past them on the bike path.
-And yet those same pros will put out 6.5 watts per kilo when the road goes up.
-Same sessions, same training week — a completely different understanding of what "easy" actually means.
+What trips up most amateurs: pros spend roughly 80% of their riding time at a pace slow enough that any half-decent club rider could sit on the wheel.
+Some would even drift past them on the bike path.
+Then the same riders put out 6.5 watts per kilo when the road tilts up.
+Same week, same sessions, a completely different understanding of what "easy" actually means.

 If you're confused about the terminology, you're not alone — Zone 2 and "endurance training" get used interchangeably but they're not the same thing.
 Worth reading before you plan your week.